 There's a major difference.
 Leads can mean any number of different things.
 And, taking a chance on "leads" can lead (too easy) to major disappointments.

 I recommend speaking with a company that helps you get quality MEETINGS with decision makers.
-The great part about outsourcing this function (very similar to when clients outsource to you) is that (if you select the right partner) you can turn it on like a light switch–agreement signed today and leads in the door in 2 weeks.
+The great part about lead generation outsourcing (very similar to when clients outsource to you) is that (if you select the right partner) you can turn it on like a light switch–agreement signed today and prospective leads in the door in 2 weeks.